mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 If we got to the point where the stats and performance metrics still are not pointing to a clear culprit for the reported behavior, we may need to delve even deeper into the issue through the use of packet captures or through the tracing of the processes involved.

 Continuing with my previous example, while the issue reproduces, let's assume the system shows a __ksoftirqd__ kernel thread which is consuming 100% of one CPU which clearly looks like some sort of bottleneck.
 There will be situations like this one, where we really want to know what is going on under the hood.
-Understanding what this task is doing on the CPU is a fair next step which may reveal a lot, like which part of the code is generating the problem or involved in the problem.
+Understanding what this task is doing on the CPU is a fair next step which may reveal a lot, like which part of the code is generating the problem or at least involved in it.

 From the set of tools that will help in this endeavour **perf** is probably the most powerful one and the one I will resort to the most also.
 I will show other examples like dynamic kernel tracing, using **ftrace**, either through scripting directly or through **trace-cmd** command line tool, or directly interacting with the **debugfs**.
 Other tools worth mentioning in this step are **dropwatch** and **systemtap**.